 Universal multivitamins usually don't move major outcomes

-Broad studies in generally well-nourished adults tend to show limited impact on big-ticket endpoints like mortality or major cardiovascular events.
-That doesn’t mean multivitamins never help.
+Broad studies in well-nourished adults show limited impact on big-ticket endpoints like mortality or major cardiovascular events.
+That doesn't mean multivitamins never help.
 It means a blanket “everyone should take one” approach is rarely a high-value prevention strategy.

-From a plan sponsor perspective, this matters because a universal multivitamin subsidy can look proactive while quietly diverting attention from higher-impact preventive actions-annual visits, screenings, medication optimization, and chronic condition management.
+For plan sponsors, this matters: a universal multivitamin subsidy looks proactive but quietly diverts attention from higher-impact actions—annual visits, screenings, medication optimization, chronic condition management.

 Targeting is where multivitamins become defensible

-The strongest use case for multivitamins and supplements is targeted support for adults with a higher likelihood of deficiency or a higher consequence of deficiency.
+The strongest case for multivitamins is targeted support—adults who are likely deficient or who face higher consequences from deficiency.
 This is where programs shift from “nice idea” to “clinically coherent.”
-Common high-value segments include:
+High-value segments include:

 The risk most employers underestimate: “harmless” vitamins aren't always harmless

-Even when the dollars are small, multivitamin programs can create hidden costs if they aren’t governed.
-The issues aren’t usually dramatic-but they are real, and they show up as employee confusion, pharmacy friction, avoidable clinical events, or delayed diagnosis.
+Even small-dollar multivitamin programs can create hidden costs if ungoverned.
+The issues aren't dramatic—but they're real: employee confusion, pharmacy friction, avoidable events, delayed diagnoses.

 Common failure modes include:

-If a company encourages supplement use, employees will reasonably assume the company (and its partners) have thought through these risks.
-That’s why the right approach looks less like a perk and more like a lightweight clinical pathway.
+If a company encourages supplements, employees assume you've thought through the risks.
+That's why the right approach looks less like a perk and more like a lightweight clinical pathway.

 A practical framework: supplement governance (not supplement marketing)